Modelling, Simulation and Testing of Automotive Perception Sensors

 Oxford RF provides the world’s first solid-state 360 and 270 ADAS and ADS sensors (enabling full 360-degree or 270-degree sensing without any moving parts).
 The patented sensor technology has lower size, weight, cost and power consumption compared with existing solutions in the market.

-rFpro is an engineering-grade simulation environment for the automotive and motorsport industries.
+rFpro AV elevate is an engineering-grade simulation environment for the ADAS and Autonomous vehicle simulation.
 It’s used for the development and testing of autonomous vehicles, ADAS, vehicle dynamics and human factor studies – essentially anything that involves driving a vehicle.

 Syselek develops innovative technology and toolchain solutions using automation for high integrity systems.
 Our solutions are built upon our deep technical expertise, research, engineering, and innovative technologies.